jasynho/jasynho/README.md

 🔭 You will find different datascience projects in R and Python here.

-🤓 The focus is on simple and more complex NLP algorithms as well as some code advanced statistics.
+🤓 The focus is on simple and more complex NLP algorithms as well as some code on advanced statistics.

 🌱 I’m about to dive deeper into platform development.
 The dive 🌊 will start in a couple of weeks.